serverless-guy/lambda/readme.md

 # @serverless-guy/lambda

 A small lambda wrapper that lets you write cleaner and maintainable lambda function

+Version 3.x focuses on removing stuffs that does not make sense and providing a little bit "lambda"-ish familiarity.

 ## Status
 [![Build Status][travis-image]][travis-url]